hssmalo/steampunkfantasy/rules.md

 - Before any assault, any unit which has the ability to retreat before assault have the option to do so now.
 - Then trigger any hex effects (as poison cloud, fire in hex etc.) to all units trying to enter the hex.
-- Then apply any pre-assault special effects such as fear.
+- Then apply any pre-assault special effects such as fear, or other abilities.
 - After assault, trigger any hex effect again, but note that one unit may only be effected by the same hex effect once per turn.
 This is just in case a unit was forced into a hex with for example poison cloud.